Node-JF/tag-zoom_rooms/README.md

 #### Stop Local Sharing

-Stops this Zoom Room from sharing.
+If this Zoom Room is sharing, stops this Zoom Room from sharing.
+If a participant is sharing, start sharing HDMI, then stop sharing HDMI after a delay to override any participant sharing.

 #### Camera Name